lazywhite/lang/backend/go/note.md

 41. better not use global variable, hard to test, use I would pass it as a function param, or make it a struct method.
 Global variable is not very pragmatic for that even though it might seem so, a common way to do that is to define methods on a struct instead and keep the state there.
 42. do anything in goroutine and return the value over the channel
+43. import "path/to/dir"  dir have random package name is supported
+44. pass struct as arguments